TJAdryan/jekyll_blog/more-about-me.md

 permalink: /more-about-me/
 ---
 **The triva or trivial stuff:**
 Why nextvaldata?
-The name is from the SQL function `nextval()`, Maybe it is a case of just hearing something a lot but I thought it has a nice ring to it and sounds forward thinking.
+The name is from the SQL function `nextval()`, maybe it is a case of just hearing something a lot but I thought it has a nice ring to it and sounds forward thinking.

 **Less formal Stuff:**